The Weight of Glory · Chapter 9

 "Now," Dez said.
 "We leave now."

 Marcus held Keres's attention for one more second.
-Felt the weight of it — the vast, incurious assessment of something that had watched civilisations build arenas and fill them with spectators and turn human performance into worship since the first gladiator fought the first lion.
+Felt the weight of it — the incurious assessment of something that had watched human beings turn performance into worship for millennia.

 Then he turned.
 And they ran.